-These days, many households are growing their their own fresh, seasonal vegetables in their very own gardens.
-If you’re contemplating starting your own vegetable garden, here are some basic tips you ought to know.
+These days, many households are growing their own fresh, seasonal vegetables in their very own gardens.
+If you’re contemplating starting your own vegetable garden, here are some basic tips you should know.

 Grow what you like to eat.
-Plant a garden that will yield the homegrown vegetables that you know you and your family can enjoy.
+Plant a garden that will yield the homegrown vegetables that you know your family will enjoy.
 Don’t over plant.
 Don’t spend your time and effort growing things you’ll just give away.

 Know your vegetables.
 Do some research.
 Match what you want to grow with your area and climate for best results.

 If you have plenty of time and space, a manageable garden is about 10 feet by 10 feet.
 Design your garden with long rows or partitioned into grids.
 Sketch a diagram where each vegetable is to be planted.

 Try planting vegetables within smaller sized plots.
 The beds should be 3 or 4 feet in width.
 For more yield, plant multiple beds with paths between them to allow for easier reach and upkeep.

 Plant crops that can thrive by growing vertically using plant stakes and supports.
 That way you increase your yield without increasing plot size.
 Everyone thinks of tomatoes, of course, but pole beans, melons, cucumbers and gourds all do well growing vertically.

 Plant your garden so it receives at least six hours of direct sunlight a day.
 Vegetables like tomatoes and melons love the sun.
 If your location is partially shaded, you can still grow leafy crops like spinach and lettuce.
 Choose a location that’s protected from strong winds.
 Choose an area free from rocks and weeds and clear any that remain.

 Enrich your soil with generous amounts of organic matter like aged manure, sphagnum peat moss, compost, and leaf mold.
 Materials should be tilled into the soil in the early spring or late fall.